Thermodynamics of ancilla-assisted erasure of quantum information

 If we calculate the transformation given in Eq.~(\ref{transformation}), by using Eqs.~(\ref{unitary}),~(\ref{icstate}),~(\ref{imstate}) and~(\ref{irstate}), we obtain the final composite system state as given by

 where

 is the final state of the reservoir.
-As can be seen, the final state of the composite system in Eq.~(\ref{fcstate}) is separable, and the final state of the memory is $\ket{g_M}$, independently of the initial state $\hat{\rho}^{(i)}_{M}$.
+As can be seen, the final state of the composite system in Eq.~(\ref{fcstate}) is uncorrelated, and the final state of the memory is $\ket{g_M}$, independently of the initial state $\hat{\rho}^{(i)}_{M}$.
 That is to say that the process erases the quantum state of the memory with unit probability, with the state of the reservoir being transformed into that given in Eq.~(\ref{frstate}).
 It can be verified that the state of Eq.~(\ref{frstate}) displays no quantum correlations.
 However, the terms involving $r_{x} \pm i r_{y}$ certifies the presence of coherence in the reservoir energy whenever $r_{x}$ or $r_{y}$ are nonzero.
-This means that if the initial state of the memory $\hat{\rho}^{(i)}_{M}$ has some coherence, this coherence is transferred to the energy degree of freedom of the reservoir (being shared with both AM states) after the erasure protocol.
+This means that if the initial state of the memory $\hat{\rho}^{(i)}_{M}$ has some coherence, this coherence is transferred to the energy degree of freedom of the reservoir after the erasure protocol.

 To further clarify the details of our erasure protocol, and make possible the implementation with different quantum platforms, in Fig.~\ref{fig2} we depict the corresponding quantum circuit.
-The top line is the memory qubit, the intermediate line represents the reservoir energy qubit, and the bottom line the reservoir AM (ancilla) qubit.
+The top line is the memory qubit, and the other two lines the reservoir.
+Specifically, the intermediate line represents the reservoir energy and the bottom line the reservoir AM (ancilla qubit).
 The memory starts in the arbitrary qubit state $\hat{\rho}^{(i)}_{M}$ and is transformed into the {\it erased} state $\ket{g_M}$ ($\ket{0}$).
-The reservoir energy starts in the thermal state $\hat{\rho}_{th}$, whereas the AM is prepared in the state $\ket{l_0}$ ($\ket{0}$).
-The total reservoir, which comprise the energy and the AM degrees of freedom, ends up in the state $\hat{\rho}^{(f)}_{R}$.
+The reservoir energy starts in the thermal state $\hat{\rho}_{th}$, whereas the AM is prepared in the pure state $\ket{l_0}$ ($\ket{0}$).
+The reservoir, which comprises the energy and the AM degrees of freedom, ends up in the state $\hat{\rho}^{(f)}_{R}$.
 As can be seen, the complete erasure channel can be built from just four CNOT gates.